hgraph-io/sdk/README.md

 **Before a v1 major release there may be breaking changes on new releases.
 If using in production, we recommend pinning an exact release.**

-## Installation

 ## Installation & Usage

 The package can be installed using `npm`, i.e. `npm i @hgraph.io/sdk@0.0.1`.
 To install the most current release change `0.0.1` to the most current version.

 The default export of the SDK is a function that accepts two parameters.
 The first parameter is a GraphQL query, either a string or an AST using `graphql-taq`.
 The second parameter is a configuration object.

 The following is pseudo-code.
 See the examples section for a working code